FedericoDelgado/FedericoDelgado/README.md

 <img width="35%" align="right" alt="Github" src="https://user-images.githubusercontent.com/48678280/88862734-4903af80-d201-11ea-968b-9c939d88a37c.gif" />

 ### Hi there 👋!
-My name is **Federico Delgado**, I'm a _FrontEnd developer_ <br>
+My name is **Federico Delgado**, I'm a _FullStack developer_ <br>
-I am currently studying at CoderHouse in the _BackEnd_ course to become a _Fullstack_ developer. <br>
+I am a _FullStack_ Developer, graduated from _CoderHouse_. <br>
-My best knowledges are in **React JS, Node JS, HTML5, CSS3, JavaScript (ES6), SASS, Git, Bootstrap, Firebase, JSON, Express**. <br>
+My best knowledges are in **React JS, Node JS, HTML5, CSS3, JavaScript (ES6), SASS, Git, Bootstrap, Firebase, JSON, MongoDB and Express**. <br>
 I currently work as a frontend developer in an Argentine company, fixar.com.ar <br>
-Even so, i am very open to do some volunteer work to reinforce my knowledge and gain more experience as a developer, so do not hesitate in contact me if you have any questions or proposals.
+I'm passionate about creating exceptional web experiences and continuously expanding my skills in the world of technology.
+Open to new opportunities and eager to contribute my knowledge to meaningful projects.
+Feel free to reach out for inquiries or collaboration proposals.

 <table>